-Within Datadog, a graph can only contain a set number of points and, as the timeframe over which a metric is viewed increases, aggregation between points occurs to stay below that set number.
-Thus you will lose in granularity as you increase the timeframe.
-For instance, for a 4-hour time window, data is aggregated to have one value per minute.
-As you “zoom out” (i.e. select a larger timeframe) the data shown on the graph will represent larger time period.
+Within Datadog, a graph can only contain a set number of points and, as the timeframe over which a metric is viewed increases, aggregation between points occurs so that the number of points remains under that set number.
+Thus, granularity is lost as the timeframe increases.
+For instance, for a four hour time window, data is aggregated to have one value per minute for a line graph, and one value per two minutes for a bar graph.
+As you zoom out by selecting a larger timeframe, the data shown on the graph represents a longer time period.

 .rollup() function to your query to adjust the method and granularity of time aggregation.
-Datadog rolls up data points automatically, based on the in-app metric type:
+Datadog rolls up data points automatically by default, averaging values in the rollup interval for

 COUNT metric types.